 Contacting a Lawyer

 Whether you know there’s someone following you, or just suspect it, it’s important you have someone to legally represent you.
 Contact a workers’ compensation lawyer today to learn what your rights are.
-If you feel the insurance company has crossed the line, your workers compensation lawyers can help you take proper steps toward getting their surveillance evidence tossed out.
+If you feel the insurance company has crossed the line, your workers compensation lawyers from Law Offices of Franks, Koenig & Neuwelt, can help you take proper steps toward getting their surveillance evidence tossed out.